Kofun period: Haniwa

 The cavalry wore armour, carried swords and other weapons, and used advanced military methods similar to those of Northeast Asia.
 Evidence of the advances is seen in haniwa (埴輪), clay offerings placed in a ring on and around the tomb mounds of the ruling elite.
-The most important of these haniwa were found in southern Honshū (especially the Kinai region around Nara Prefecture) and northern Kyūshū.
+The most important of these haniwa were found in southern Honshu (especially the Kinai region around Nara Prefecture) and northern Kyushu.
 Haniwa grave offerings were sculpted as horses, chickens, birds, fans, fish, houses, weapons, shields, sunshades, pillows, and male and female humans.
 Another funerary piece, the magatama (勾玉), became symbolic of imperial power.